ruthmichaela/ruts/content/blog/2020-10-07_vata-season/index.md

 I listen to the leaves crack as they let go of the branches they've known all their lives.
 I lose myself in the planting of fall harvest and the kneading of dough.
-I dissapear into the woods and step softly, one foot following the other.
+I disappear into the woods and step softly, one foot following the other.
 My breath syncing with the prana, without effort.

 I am tossed between the autumn wind, as it whispers narratives to my soft mind, once again.